iamnewton/dotfiles/.github/CONTRIBUTING.md

 ### Gotchas

-- Please avoid working directly on the `master` branch.
+- Please avoid working directly on the `main` branch.
 - Make commits of logical units.
 - Check for unnecessary whitespace with `git diff --check` before committing.
 - Make sure your commit messages are in the [proper format](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html), also listed below in our guides.

 ### Branching Strategy

 **ALL WORK REQUIRES A BRANCH.
-WE DO NOT PUSH DIRECTLY TO MASTER!**
+WE DO NOT PUSH DIRECTLY TO MAIN!**

 There are a lot of [various](http://nvie.com/posts/a-successful-git-branching-model/) [opinions](https://docs.microsoft.com/en-us/vsts/git/concepts/git-branching-guidance) on [branching](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) [strategies](https://barro.github.io/2016/02/a-succesful-git-branching-model-considered-harmful/) and while all of them are great and have their place, they all tend to add a lot of overhead and maintenance with little value to the workflow.
 We prefer to use the simplified strategy known as [Github flow](https://guides.github.com/introduction/flow/).
 So when working with the library, there's no need to prefix it with `feature/` or `hotfix/` or anything like that; Github's PR-style workflow allows for quick and disposable branches.
-Create branches off `master` and use descriptive names such as `create-donut-chart`, `refactor-dropdown` so that users can easily see what's being worked on.
+Create branches off `main` and use descriptive names such as `create-donut-chart`, `refactor-dropdown` so that users can easily see what's being worked on.

 #### Naming